 The 10 Best Art Sets

-This wiki has been updated 34 times since it was first published in July of 2015.
+This wiki has been updated 35 times since it was first published in July of 2015.
 Whether young or old, experienced or a beginner, budding Picassos will find one of these art sets perfect for creating their next masterpiece.
 We've included kits that offer all the common mediums -- watercolors, pencils, oils, and acrylics -- to ensure there would be something suitable for everyone.
 Many come with pads and easels, too, so you can get started right away.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes